Enable SSO and Granular Access Control For A Header-Based Web App with Auth0

-In this tutorial, we will use the DAB to enable SSO and granular access control for a header-based web App.
+In this tutorial, we will use the Datawiza Access Proxy (DAP) to enable SSO and granular access control for a header-based web App.
 The IdP we will use is Auth0.
-We will use DAB's side deployment mode, which means DAB and this app are running on the same server.
+We will use DAP's side deployment mode, which means DAP and this app are running on the same server.

-These values will later be used to set up Datawiza Access Broker in Datawiza Cloud Management Console.
+These values will later be used to set up Datawiza Access Proxy in Datawiza Cloud Management Console.
 Please follow IdP Configuration Guide: Auth0 instructions on how to get those keys/values.

 Please follow Step2 : Datawiza Cloud Management Console to configure.

-# Part III: Run DAB With a Header-Based Application
+Part III: Run DAP With a Header-Based Application

-You can use either Docker or Kubernetes to run DAB.
-The following is an example docker-compose.yml
+You can use either Docker or Kubernetes to run DAP.
+The following is an example docker-compose.yml file.
+To download the images of the Access Proxy and header-based app, you will need to login to our container registry.

-file.
-You may need to login to our container registry to download the images of DAB and the header-based app.
-See Step3 : Configure DAB and SSO Integration for more details or Deploy DAB with Kubernetes for Kubernetes-specific instructions.
+See Step3 : Configure DAP and SSO Integration for more details or Deploy DAP with Kubernetes for Kubernetes-specific instructions.

 version: '3'